gaohuang/SnapshotEnsemble/README.md

-# Snapshot Ensemble: Train 1, Get M for Free
+# Snapshot Ensembles: Train 1, Get M for Free
-This repository contains the code for the paper [Snapshot Ensemble: Train 1, Get M for Free](http://openreview.net/pdf?id=BJYwwY9ll).
+This repository contains the code for the paper [Snapshot Ensembles: Train 1, Get M for Free](http://openreview.net/pdf?id=BJYwwY9ll).

 The code is based on fb.resnet.torch by Facebook (https://github.com/facebook/fb.resnet.torch).